Skip links

 Our Mission

-To provide every eligible youth in foster care, and probation with independent living training to assist in the transition to a successful and independent life.
+Our mission is to provide every eligible youth in care with independent living skills training to assist in the transition of our youth to a successful and independent lifestyle.
+ILP services are currently delivered to youth ages 14-21 by Side by Side and are partnered with Alameda County Social Services.

 Activities